shadiakiki1986/docker-fscrawler/README.md

 To update `fscrawler` in this docker container:
 - update the version number used in `Dockerfile`
   - also update the URL to the maven zip file to download
-- update the version number used on top of this README
-- try to build, e.g. `docker build -t shadiakiki1986/fscrawler:2.4`
+- try to build, e.g. `docker build -t shadiakiki1986/fscrawler:2.4 .`
 - try to run
 - commit, tag, push